ly2dst/DWT-ConvNet/README.md

     Additionally, to fit the python package we suggest adjusting the extension of ".cube" file to ".img" for more compatibility.
 Because the files are read in binary mode, extension only effects the process of searching files.
     ".load()" function returns a 3-d numpy array
 <img width="382" alt="image" src="https://github.com/user-attachments/assets/25cd7d1d-1586-4ed8-8866-802caaf6cead" />
+    The size of single hyperspectral cube reaches 31MB which is beyond the size limitation of github.
+Therefore, we extract the images at wavelength of 545 nm